espressif/esp-idf/examples/system/app_trace_to_plot/README.md

 python read_trace.py --plot-config data.json --source tcp://localhost:53535 --output-file data.log
 ```

 **Start App Trace:** Start OpenOCD and App Trace on the target by entering the command below.
-This command will start OpenOCD and collect all of the bytes from JTAG log data and send them to the tcp socket `tcp://localhost:53535` (note `tcp://` depends on which IP address and port number openned).
+This command will start OpenOCD and collect all of the bytes from JTAG log data and send them to the tcp socket `tcp://localhost:53535` (note `tcp://` depends on which IP address and port number opened).
 Assuming that OpenOCD was started in this example's directory, `data.log` will be saved here as well.

 After running the plotting tool and starting apptrace with OpenOCD separately, you need access plotting on related socket address.
 Default address is `http://127.0.0.1:8055/` and also address can be seen from `read_trace.py` output.
 You can see the plotting result by accessing the address from browser.